-- Letters will be mailed to families within 2 days of the lottery, informing them whether their application(s) were accepted or waitlisted. - Emails will be sent to families (that have email addresses on file) informing them whether their application(s) were accepted or waitlisted on lottery day.

-• Lottery results will be made available at 6:00 pm on lottery day.
+- Letters will be mailed to families within 2 days of the lottery, informing them whether their application(s) were accepted. - Emails will be sent to families (who have email addresses on file) informing them whether their application(s) were accepted or waitlisted on lottery day. - Lottery results will be made available at 6:00 pm on lottery day.